rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  this kind of paired associate card test,
 *  but they were wearing this mask,
 *  almost looks like a fighter pilot mask,
-*  and they were either puffing up inert air
+*  and they were either puffing up inert air,
 *  that didn't smell at all,
 *  or they were perfusing this very pleasant rose scent,
-*  because smell in particular has a very unique relationship
+*  because smell in particular
-*  with our memory, in part because we emerged
+*  has a very unique relationship with our memory,
-*  from animals that would principally use smell
+*  in part because we emerged from animals
-*  as their navigational tool.
+*  that would principally use smell as their navigational tool.
 *  I think everyone has had this experience
 *  where you bond a certain cologne or a certain perfume
 *  with a particular individual.